All pages here should function with screen readers and basic web browsers.

 and also has a set basic applications and utilities, which are also forked from GNOME 2.
 Since version 1.18

-OpenBox: A completed project, and it shows OpenBox is a floating window manager based on an older window manager called Blackbox, but it has since then been rewritten and no longer uses any Blackbox code.
+OpenBox — a completed project, and it shows OpenBox is a floating window manager based on an older window manager called Blackbox, but it has since then been rewritten and no longer uses any Blackbox code.
 It's considered feature complete and bug-free, making it a good option for people needing a stable graphical environment that "just works".
-It has an easy-to-use configuration tool called "ObConf" that lets you change the look and functionality of the window manager, and you can configure it further by editing its rc.xml, menu.xml, and autostart files.
-It can also be used alongside other desktop environments such as Xfce, MATE, and LXDE.
-Personally, I use it on its own, and I like it a lot.
-I have an external tray program and use Feh to load wallpapers, and it works just fine. |
+It has an easy to use configuration tool called "ObConf" that lets you change the look and functionality of the window manager, and you can configure it further by editing its rc.xml, menu.xml, and autostart files.
+It can also be used alongside other desktop environments such as Xfce, MATE, and LXDE. |

 Small notes